intel/zephyr.js/README.md

 to start it from the wrong place on the flash.
 (Note: both the ARC and X86 images have to be rebuilt and reflashed when you switch partition sizes.)

-If you are using Zephyr.js with an Arduino 101 that you have converted to a 256KB X86 partition (see below), you should run this command when you set up your shell:
+If you are using ZJS with an Arduino 101 that you have converted to a 256KB X86 partition (see below), you should run this command when you set up your shell:
 ```bash
 $ source zjs-env.sh 256
 ```

 ## Building system images
-The Zephyr.js project uses a top-level Makefile to control the building of code from the project itself as well as the JerryScript and Zephyr projects it depends on.
+The ZJS project uses a top-level Makefile to control the building of code from he project itself as well as the JerryScript and Zephyr projects it depends on.

 To see the available make commands, type: